A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 - Breakfast – 3-inch square sausage and spinach frittata, Coffee with 2 tablespoons heavy cream

-- Snack – ½ avocado with pepper and lite salt
+- Snack – ½ avocado with pepper and light salt

 - Lunch – 2 slices bacon cooked, 4 Romaine lettuce leaves, ½ cup simple egg salad